 1. Beitou Hot Spring

-- The green Sulphur spring contains water from nearby mountains and creeks which has converged and is heated at a geothermal location.
+- Green Sulphur spring: contains water from nearby mountains and creeks which has converged and is heated at a geothermal location.

-- The iron Sulphur spring has darker-colour water which is heavily infused with minerals reportedly good for the alleviation of skin diseases and rheumatism symptoms.
+- Iron Sulphur spring: has darker-colour water which is heavily infused with minerals reportedly good for the alleviation of skin diseases and rheumatism symptoms.